 Pace Center Fellows Program

-The Pace Center Fellows program brings students together in small cohorts to engage in regular meaningful dialogue with each other and a staff advisor from the Pace Center.
+The Pace Center Fellows program brings students together in small groups to engage in regular meaningful dialogue with each other and a staff adviser from the Pace Center.
 Providing students with an opportunity to engage in intentional learning, the fellows program calls students to action as they engage deeply in critical issues and personal reflection.
 Through regular (monthly) engagement over the course of a year, the program aims to foster a sense of community and belonging among its participants.

 Fellows are chosen to participate in the program based on their experiences in service, thoughtful engagement, leadership and commitment to learning through service.